kevin143carr/tarpon-installer/README.md

 # Tarpon-Installer
 Tarpon Installer allows for local and remote installations based on a configuration file.
 It is command line based.
-Currently it supports remote installs from Windows to Linux, Linux to Linux and Local Windows and Linux installs.
+Currently it supports remote installs from Windows to Linux, Linux to Linux and Local Windows and Local Linux installs.

 I originally developed it to distribute different kinds of builds to raspberry pi(s), but ended up using it at my work for many different purposes, including providing updates.